arvigeus/AZ-204/Topics/Application Insights.md

 {
     timer.Stop();
     // TrackDependency: Tracks the performance of external dependencies not automatically collected by the SDK.
-    // Use it to measure response times for databases, external services, or caches like Azure Redis.
+    // Use it to measure response times for databases, or external services.
     // Send data to Dependency Tracking in Application Insights telemetry.TrackDependency("DependencyType", "myDependency", "myCall", startTime, timer.Elapsed, success);
 }